qing762/qingbot/README.md

  - [Fifa World Cup 2022 API](https://github.com/raminmr/free-api-worldcup2022)
  - [VALORANT-API](https://valorant-api.com/)
  - [VALORANT API](https://github.com/Henrik-3/unofficial-valorant-api)

+## Thank you!

+I would like to thanks the members of [`Python Discord`](https://discord.gg/python/) that help me make the bot possible.
+You guys mean a lot to me!

 ## 🔗 Invitation links to the bot

 There is a official built instance for the bot.
 You can choose to host the bot yourself with the files given or invite the bot through one of the links below: